Doubl99/PS3RPD-retro-QoL-fixes/README.md

 * PS3 and PC on the same network/internet connection
 * Discord installed and open on the PC running the script
 * Administrator permissions on the PC
-* A Python 3.9 interpreter installed on the PC if you do not wish to use the executable file
+* A Python 3.9 interpreter installed on the PC

 ### Windows
 * [version 1.9.7 .py](https://github.com/user-attachments/files/30801073/PS3RPD.py)